-A health claim means any presentation which states, suggests, or implies that a food or nutrient in the food has anything to do with disease or health condition.
-As many factors (i.e., sex, age, heredity, etc.) can be causes of disease for an individual, no health claims are allowed on food products in Thailand.
+The Health Claims Regulation explains the concept and conditions of displaying a message, picture, logo, trademark or any information regarding food or ingredients that directly and indirectly affect human health.
+A health claim means any presentation that states, suggests, or implies that a food or nutrient in the food has anything to do with a disease or a health condition.
+As many factors (e.g., sex, age, and heredity) can contribute to diseases of an individual, no health claims are allowed on food products in Thailand.